 - 3 tablespoons sugar

 - Confectioners' sugar

 - Place chocolate in a small bowl.
 In a small saucepan, bring cream just to a boil.
-Pour over chocolate; stir with a whisk until smooth.
-Cool to room temperature, stirring occasionally.
-Refrigerate, covered, until cold.
+Pour over chocolate; whisk until smooth.
+Refrigerate until chilled.

-- Meanwhile, preheat oven to 350°.
-Place one sheet of phyllo dough on a work surface.
-(Keep remaining phyllo covered with plastic wrap and a damp towel to prevent it from drying out).
-Brush phyllo sheet with butter and sprinkle with sugar.
+- Meanwhile, place one sheet of phyllo dough on a work surface (keep remaining dough covered with plastic wrap and a damp towel to prevent it from drying out).
+Brush with butter; sprinkle with sugar.
 Repeat layers seven times.
 Cut into eight rectangles.
-Transfer to an ungreased baking sheet.
+Place on an ungreased baking sheet.

-- Gently split each pastry horizontally in half.
-In a small bowl, beat ganache just until soft peaks form, about 15 seconds (do not overbeat).
-Spread half of the mixture over pastry bottoms; top with raspberries and remaining chocolate mixture.
+- In a small bowl, beat chocolate mixture until soft peaks form, about 15 seconds.
+Gently split each pastry in half horizontally.
+Spread 3 tablespoons chocolate mixture over bottom halves; layer with raspberries and remaining chocolate mixture.
 Replace tops.
 Sprinkle with confectioners' sugar.
 Serve immediately.
 Yield: 8 servings.